Shaanxi: Economy

 As of the mid-19th century, Shaanxi exported animal skins, wine, liquor, and musk.
 Money loans were also common, with Shaanxi business people involved in the Guangzhou loan business.
 Shaanxi commonly imported European animal skins, watches, Chinese language books, and cloth.

+Shaanxi was a major recipient of China's investment in industrial capacity during the Third Front campaign.

 The fossil fuel and high technology sectors compose the two largest industries in Shaanxi province.
 During 2009, the province ranked third in China for production of coal, natural gas and crude oil.
 As the home of several of the leading universities and research institutes in Western China, Shaanxi province also plays a major role in China's burgeoning aircraft and aerospace industries, producing more than 50% of the R&D and manufacturing equipment for the country's domestic commercial air industry.
 Nominal GDP for 2011 was 1,239 billion RMB (US$196.7 billion) and GDP per capita was 21,729 RMB (US$3,179), ranking 17th in the PRC.

 In the first half of 2019, Shaanxi's total production value reached 1,162.557 billion yuan, a year-on-year increase of 5.4%.
 The added value of the primary industry was 55.319 billion yuan, an increase of 4.5%; the second industry was 557.935 billion yuan, an increase of 4.2%; the tertiary industry was 549.303 billion yuan, an increase of 6.8%.